VladimirNone/ShopApp/README.md

 Version 1.04:
   1) All the request was become async;
   2) Changed struct of Product Page;
-  3) Added ability to buy and comment product;
+  3) Added the ability to buy and comment product;
   4) Added Order Page, which discribe order;
   5) Users can't get a list of orders another user (except for admins);
-  6) Fixed Exit for authenticated users.
+  6) Fixed Exit for authenticated users;
+  7) Changed struct of Db.

+Version 1.05:
+  1) Added Basket Page and related functional;
+  2) Changed access right for unauthorized users;
+  3) Added next buttons: "Place an order", "Cancel order", "Cancel ordered product";
+  4) Added the ability to specify the quantity of the purchased product;
+  5) User can see the sum price of an order or basket;
+  6) Fixed bad links;
+  7) Changed struct of Db for model "Order";
+  8) Comments were sorted by time.